Walter Stennes: Expulsion

 In spring 1931, Stennes continued to complain that the SA in Breslau was not able to turn out for inspection in February 1931 because they lacked footwear.
 He also believed that the strategy of legality was a failure, as shown by the party failure to win the 1930 Reichstag elections outright by a clear majority.
 He complained as well of Ernst Röhm's return to run the SA because of the Chief of Staff's homosexuality.

 Stennes rebelled again.
 The SA once again stormed the party offices in Berlin on the night of 31 March – 1 April and took control of the building.
 In addition, the SA took over the offices of Goebbels' newspaper, Der Angriff.
 Pro-Stennes versions appeared of the newspaper on 1 April and 2 April.

 Hitler instructed Goebbels to take whatever means were necessary to put down the revolt.
 Goebbels and Göring purged the SA in Berlin, and Stennes was expelled from the party.

 There is some evidence that Stennes may have been paid by the government of German Chancellor Heinrich Brüning, with the intention of causing conflict within the Nazi movement.

 Exile

 After the Nazi takeover in 1933, Stennes went with his wife and daughter into exile.
 Göring had made him promise to leave the country immediately and not to settle in Switzerland.

 Stennes then emigrated to China and arrived with his wife in Shanghai on 19 November 1933 on board the steamboat Ranchi.
-Stennes served as a military advisor to Chiang Kai-shek's Kuomintang until 1949.
-His efforts were to reorganise the army and police forces of the Chinese nationalists on the model of the Prussian armed forces.
+Stennes served as a military advisor to Chiang Kai-shek's Kuomintang (KMT) until 1949.
+His efforts were to reorganise the army and police forces of the KMT on the model of the Prussian Army.